peteroupc/numbers-java/api/com.upokecenter.numbers.EInteger.md

 * <code>true</code> if a bit is set in the two' s-complement form (see
  <code>EDecimal</code>) of this object' s value;
  otherwise, <code>false</code> .

+### GetSignedBitLengthAsEInteger
+    public EInteger GetSignedBitLengthAsEInteger()
+Finds the minimum number of bits needed to represent this object's value, except for its sign, in the form of an arbitrary-precision integer.
+ If the value is negative, finds the number of bits in the value equal to this object's absolute value minus 1.

+**Returns:**

+* The number of bits in this object's value.
+Returns 0 if this object's value is 0 or negative 1.

 ### GetSignedBitLength
     public int GetSignedBitLength()